Healthy Granola Bars

 granola bars setting.

 Step 4- Shape the bars.
-Pour the granola bar mixture into the prepared pan and press firmly into the pan.
+Pour the granola bar mixture into the prepared pan and press firmly.
 Refrigerate the bars for at least an hour, then slice.

 Arman’s recipe tips